kcaisley/frida/docs/cdac_pex.md

 capacitance.
 PEX remains the source of actual capacitance and shunt loading.

 The generic netlist replacement utility reconnects callers by formal pin name, rather than copying positional arguments.
-Both ADC runners explicitly map fabricated driver pin 15 to new C0 while that old digital macro remains in use.
+The FRIDA-1 runner explicitly maps fabricated driver pin 15 to C0; the renamed FRIDA-2 source uses C0 directly.
 Calibre's raw PEX header may still have its own ordering; identical ideal/LVS source ordering does not imply normalized PEX ordering.

 Fresh standalone signoff results are in